sushantkapare-dev/AWS_Devops_Zero_to_Hero/AWS/Q set4.md

 **Key principles of the Zero Trust security model include:**

 **Verify Identity:** Instead of trusting users and devices based on their location or network, Zero Trust emphasizes the need to verify the identity of users, devices, and applications before granting access.
+8
 **Least Privilege:** Users and systems are granted the minimum level of access necessary to perform their tasks.
 This minimizes the potential damage that can occur if a user account is compromised.

+**Micro-Segmentation:** Networks are segmented into smaller, isolated zones to contain potential breaches.
+This way, even if an attacker gains access to one segment, their movement within the network is restricted.

+**Continuous Monitoring:** Continuous monitoring of user and device behavior is crucial in a Zero Trust model.
+This involves analyzing network traffic, user activities, and other relevant data to detect any anomalous behavior that might indicate a security threat.